-Halo, a novel in progress, is a contemporary novel with a dash of magical realism, exploring the enduring and complex nature versus nurture debate.
-Identical twins born in a remote and secretive principality in the far north of Iceland, are separated at birth and adopted in clandestine circumstances.
+Halo, a novel in progress, is a psychological suspense, exploring the enduring and complex nature versus nurture debate.
+Identical twins, born in a remote and secretive principality in the far north of Iceland, are separated at birth and adopted in clandestine circumstances.

 Chios, Greece: Polyxeni is on a mission: she wants to find her real mother.
 Adopted by Anastasia and Costas Cosmos, her glowing white hair and grey eyes are a stark contrast to the swarthy inhabitants of her island.
 If only there was one other person who looked like her, she wouldn’t feel quite so alone.
 She wants to become a geneticist to find clues to her mysterious origins; but her family is poor.
 Where on earth can she find the money?

 Hollywood USA: Rose, the adopted daughter of Grace and Quinn Foster has been cast as Rapunzel in a Disney movie, thanks to her long shimmering white hair, and her mother’s influence.
 But Rose’s hair is falling out, jeopardising her coveted film role.
 Grace is on a mission to find an exact match.
 Where on earth could they find such ethereal hair?
 If only Rose had a twin….

 Melanthe Grand and I have written a series of three picture books: Think of That! for children aged 4 – 8, that aim to engage and entertain them in tales that subtly show how to understand and manage their own thoughts and feelings effectively.

 Set in a playgroup, the stories are about the secret lives of toys who come alive at night.
 They face every day emotional challenges and find ways of overcoming them.

 As mother and daughter psychologists and co-authors, we believe that a series of entertaining picture books that aim to introduce healthy thinking patterns as early as possible will appeal to parents; and that children will be enthralled by the toys and their adventures.

 by Nigel Benson (Author), Catherine Collin (Author), Joannah Ginsburg (Author), Voula Grand (Author), Merrin Lazyan (Author), Marcus Weeks (Author), Sarah Tomley (Editor)